potluck-events/potluck/backend/README.md

 ## Features
 * Users can create an event, edit the details of an event, or cancel it altogether.
+ * When creating an event, users can add a spotify playlist which guests can contribute to.
+ * When creating an event, users can add a tip jar--a link to their Venmo account which guests can donate to.
 * Hosts can invite guests and see RSVPs, as well as delete invitations.
 * Users can view upcoming or past events, and can duplicate an event they previously hosted, including the guest list.
 * Users can add a profile picture and list their dietary restrictions.